TalTech-HPC-Centre/user-guides-staging/public/_sources/gpu.md.txt

     srun -p gpu --gres=gpu:A100:1 -t 1:00:00 --pty bash

-both **amp/amp2** are in the same partition (`-p gpu`) so jobs that do not have specific requirements can run on any of the two nodes.
+all nodes with GPUs are in the same partition (`-p gpu`, but also in `short`, which has higher priority, but shorter time-limit) so jobs that do not have specific requirements can run on any of the nodes.
 If you need a specific type, e.g. for testing performance or because of memory requirements:
- - it is possible to request the feature "A100-40" (for the 40GB A100s in **amp)** or "A100-80" (for the 80GB A100s in **amp2):** `--constraint=A100-40`
+ - it is possible to request the feature "A100-40" (for the 40GB A100s), "A100-80" (for the 80GB A100s):** `--gres=gpu:A100:1 --constraint=A100-80` or `--gres=gpu:1 --constraint=A100-40`

+- it is also possible to request the"compute capability, e.g. cc80 (for A100) or cc89 (for L40) using `--gres=gpu:1 --constraint=cc89` = `--gres=gpu:L40:1`

- - another option is to request the job to run on a specific node, using the `-w` switch (e.g. `srun -p gpu -w amp ... `)
+ - another option is to request the job to run on a specific node, using the `-w` switch (e.g. `srun -p gpu -w amp1 --gres=gpu:A100:1 ... `)

 You can see which GPUs have been assigned to your job using `echo $CUDA_VISIBLE_DEVICES`, **the CUDA-deviceID in your programs always start with "0" (no matter which physical GPU was assigned to you by SLURM)**.